jampamatos/portfolio/README.md

 This portfolio is an ongoing project, with exciting features and improvements planned for the future:

-1. **Responsive Design**: Adapt the site for optimal viewing across devices, including tablets and mobile phones.
-2. **Localization**: Provide language support for English, Portuguese, and Spanish to reach a broader audience.
+1. **Localization**: Provide language support for English, Portuguese, and Spanish to reach a broader audience.
-3. **Windows-Inspired Features**: Add a splash screen reminiscent of Windows 98 during site boot.
+2. **Windows-Inspired Features**: Add a splash screen reminiscent of Windows 98 during site boot.
 Also, implement a Start Menu and taskbar for a more immersive retro experience.
-4. **Games Section**: Include a dedicated section with live demos of my LöVE2D games, playable directly on the website using `love.js`.
+3. **Games Section**: Include a dedicated section with live demos of my LöVE2D games, playable directly on the website using `love.js`.
-5. **Easter Egg**: Create a mock MS-DOS prompt as a fun, hidden feature for users to discover.
+4. **Easter Egg**: Create a mock MS-DOS prompt as a fun, hidden feature for users to discover.

 These enhancements will continue to build on the nostalgic theme while adding modern functionality and interactivity.
 Stay tuned for updates!